shamim261/shortee/README.md

 **Deployment**
 For production deployment, consider using services like Heroku, Vercel, or AWS.
 Set up environment variables accordingly for the production environment.

-Feel free to enhance this README with additional details, instructions, and any other relevant information.
-Good luck with your Shortee project! 🚀 If you have any further questions, feel free to ask! 😊